gracelugandakamya/gracelugandakamya/_posts/2021-10-13-Install the Centrify Agent For Windows and join the Window's machine to a Zone using a PowerShell Script.md

 ---
 layout: post
-title: Install the Centrify Agent For Windows and join the Window's machine to a Zone using a PowerShell Script
+title: Install the Centrify Agent For Windows and join the Windows machine to a Zone using a single PowerShell Script
-cover-img: /assets/img/powershell-logo.jpg

 #tags: [books, test]
 ---